Health Care Renewal

 A convincing demonstration of design improvement has been reported by Keister and Gallaway (1983).
 Those authors describe a data entry application in which relatively simple improvements to user interface software -- including selection and formatting of displayed data, consistency in wording and procedures, on-line user guidance, explicit error messages, re-entry rather than overtyping for data change, elimination of abbreviations, etc. -- resulted in significantly improved system performance.
 Data entry was accomplished 25 percent faster, and with 25 percent fewer errors.

-Two decades later, healthcare IT design seems to be ruled by Mr. Magoo.
+Two decades later, healthcare IT design remains suboptimal.

 In 2009 many physicians using healthcare IT applications have all but "given up" on trying to get major user experience deficiencies corrected and just do as best they can, hoping to avoid burnout and malpractice suits.
 Physician learned helplessness incarnate.

 The products I have been hearing about (which, incidentally, the users believe are "CCHIT certified") are not just bad, but spectacularly bad.
-IT has been trampling over medicine, a disgraceful cross-occupational invasion, with doctors' time, professions, and ability to deliver care held hostage.
+IT has been trampling over medicine, a cross-occupational invasion, with doctors' time, professions, and ability to deliver care in essence held hostage.

-In future posts in this series I will be presenting mockups showing the deficiencies I am hearing about (not actual screen shots, since the vendor contracts forbid that on the basis of "intellectual property" protection - ironically, even information technology not worthy of an undergrad can be fiercely protected as IP).
+In future posts in this series I will be presenting mockups showing actual deficiencies I am hearing about (not actual screen shots, unfortunately, since the vendor contracts forbid that on the basis of "intellectual property" protection).

 These observations may also help better explain why many organizations seem to choose an EMR or other clinical IT first, and then seek to hire medical informatics expertise later.
 They need a willing physician with informatics credentials to help hide the sour taste of deficient IT their fellow clinicians are asked (or mandated) to consume.